-The vFunction report states that nearly 79% of application modernization projects fail, leading to significant financial losses.
-Modernization efforts cost around $1.5M, and these setbacks highlight a critical issue for organizations: the need for an effective application modernization strategy.
+This highlights a critical issue for organizations: the need for a well-defined application modernization strategy that connects technical decisions with measurable business outcomes.
 On the bright side, businesses that implement a robust strategy can reap the benefits of modernization, including reduced operational costs, enhanced performance, and improved customer experience.

-So, what crucial steps should you consider when developing a custom app modernization strategy for your business?
+So, what application modernization steps should you consider when developing a custom strategy for your business?
+What are the application modernization best practices?
 And how do you choose the right application modernization approach that can pave the way for a seamless upgrade from the technical perspective?
 Let's find out.

 Business perspective: How to develop an effective application modernization strategy?